Cat coat genetics: Tabby markings

 The wild-type (in African wildcats) is the mackerel tabby (stripes look like thin fishbones and may break up into bars or spots).
-The most common variant is the classic tabby pattern (broad bands, whorls, and spirals of dark color on pale background usually with bulls-eye or oyster pattern on flank).
+The most common variant is the classic tabby pattern (broad bands, whorls, and spirals of dark colour on pale background usually with bulls-eye or oyster pattern on flank).
 Spotted tabbies have their stripes broken up into spots, which may be arranged vertically or horizontally.
 A 2010 study suggests that spotted coats are caused by the modification of mackerel stripes, and may cause varying phenotypes such as "broken mackerel" tabbies via multiple loci.
-If the genes are Sp/Sp or Sp/sp the tabby coat will be spotted or broken.
-If it is an sp/sp gene, the tabby pattern will remain either mackerel or blotched.
+If the genotype is Sp/Sp or Sp/sp the tabby coat will be spotted or broken.
+If it is an sp/sp genotype, the tabby pattern will remain either mackerel or blotched.
 This gene has no effect on cats with a ticked coat.

 Ticked tabby

 The Ticked (Ti) locus on chromosome B1 controls the generation of "ticked coats", agouti coats with virtually no stripes or bars.
-Ticked tabbies are rare in the random-bred population, but fixed in certain breeds such as the Abyssinian and Singapura.
+Ticked tabbies are rare in the random-bred population outside Asia, but fixed in certain breeds such as the Abyssinian and Singapura.
 Ti^{A} is the dominant allele that produces ticked coats; Ti^{+} is the recessive one.
 The causative gene for ticked tabby markings is Dickkopf-related protein 4 (DKK4).
 Both a cysteine to tyrosine substitution at residue 63 (C63Y) and an alanine to valine substitution at residue 18 (A18V) result in decreased DKK4, which is associated with ticking.
 Both variants are present in the Abyssinian breed, and the A18V variant is found in the Burmese breed.
 Stripes often remain to some extent on the face, tail, legs, and sometimes the chest ("bleeding through").
 Traditionally, this has been thought to happen in heterozygotes (Ti^{A}Ti^{+}) but be nearly or completely nonexistent in homozygotes (Ti^{A}Ti^{A}).
 The ticked tabby allele is epistatic to and therefore completely (or mostly) masks all the other tabby alleles, "hiding" the patterns they would otherwise express.

 It was once thought that Ti^{A} was an allele of the Tabby gene, called T^{a}, dominant to all other alleles at the locus.